Creating a Command Line Tool

 and have the

-.xml definition file validated right in the IntelliJ IDEA editor.
+.xml definition file validated right in the WebStorm editor.

 To create and configure a command line tool

-- Open the IntelliJ IDEA settings and click the Command Line Tool Support.
+- Open the WebStorm settings and click Command Line Tool Support.

-- In the Command Line Tool Support page, click the Add button.
-In the Choose Tool to Add dialog box that opens, choose Custom Tool
+- In the Command Line Tool Support page, click .
+In the Command Line Tools dialog box that opens, choose visibility level of the tool (project or global), and its type from the Choose tool drop-down list.

-In the Tool Settings dialog box that opens, specify the following:
+- In the dialog box that opens, specify tool name and location, and the other required parameters.

-- When you click OK, IntelliJ IDEA brings you to the Command Line Tool Support page, where the new tool is added to the list of available tool.
+When you click OK, WebStorm brings you to the Command Line Tool Support page, where the new tool is added to the list of available tools.

 .xmlfile that opens in the editor, define the tool commands.